sara-lindersson/replication-code-DRR-complexity-article/02-world-map.md

 Sara Lindersson
 2025-05-22

-Script 2 of 3 in the replication code for Lindersson et al. (2025).
+Script 2 of 3 in the replication code for Lindersson et al. Complexity article.

 This script creates and exports the raw versions of panel a and b of Figure 1.